xavierxeon-music/MaxPackageAdmin/README.md

-# MaxPackageHelpGenerator
+# MaxPackageAdmin
-Create and update max refpages for a given package
+ * Create and update max refpages for a given package
+ * maybe other things